mkotsovoulou/ods6001a/labs/lab2_1/README.md

 1. Ask the user to type their score in a test and store it in a variable
 2. Test if the score entered by the user falls within the valid range from 0 to 100.
 If not display `Invalid score`.
 3. If the user enters character/s instead of a number display `Wrong input`.
-4. Using the following table find and display the letter grade of the user score.
+4. Using the following table to find and display the letter grade of the user score.

 ![Image of ranges](ranges.png)